HiroFujisame/Nend-Sudes/README.md

 ---

 30/apr/2021 - Yea, so that guys i wrote about who was dating my mom showed to be a jerk and they broke up. it's been more than a month since they were together and i was still watching for any slip, i won't let my mom date no dipshit cunt bastard.

+---

+10/may/2021 - I noticed my youtube recommendations are way too monotone, it only shows me dmc content and metal gear rising soundtracks. while searching for memes, though, i found this channel named brian david guilbert and it's pretty funny, would recommend a try.